sap-tutorials/Tutorials/tutorials/build-code-test-drive/build-code-test-drive.md

 ## Prerequisites
-- You have an SAP BTP Trial account ([Get a Free Account on SAP BTP Trial](hcp-create-trial-account))
+- You have an SAP BTP Trial account ([Get a Free Account on SAP BTP Trial](hcp-create-trial-account)).
 - You have completed the [Setup SAP Build Code](https://developers.sap.com/tutorials/build-code-setup.html) tutorial.